Razofiter/Driving-Stepper-Killer-CPM-SDSK-2331-ELS/README.md

             STM32Cube V1.0
             Copyright(c) 2010-2018 STMicroelectronics

-- TERMINAL.EXE:
-            to send/receive USB messages to/from the driver board.
-Other serial COM port apllications can be used, like                               TeraTerm, Putty, etc.

-This file will be updated in the future....
+This README file will be update in the future...

 P.S.: The project is under development

+## Contact information
+* razvan.mihai@mta.ro